 20. Sell to an international audience?
 Enable multicurrency on your website.

-If you sell to an international audience or plan to, we highly recommend you enable multicurrency on your website.
+If you sell to an international audience or plan to do so, we highly recommend you enable multicurrency on your website.

 Whether that’s going as simple as just letting people view your prices in their currency or actually going all out and accepting payments in other currencies, setting this up on your website will help lessen confusion for customers.

-Which currencies should you enable on your website?
+Which currencies should you enable on your website (besides your local currency)?
 US dollars is a currency widely used as is Great British Pound and Euros.
 Be sure to check your website analytics to see where your visitors predominantly come from and let them view prices/purchase in their native currencies.

 We hope this list gives you a good starting point to working on your website and optimising it for more traffic and sales.
 As you can see, there is SO much you can do to ensure your website is in tip-top shape for selling.